cake-build/website/input/docs/running-builds/configuration/set-configuration-values.md

 Configuration is currently not supported for [Cake Frosting].
 :::

-[Cake .NET Tool], [Cake runner for .NET Framework] and [Cake runner for .NET Core] support the concept of external configuration, to allow the internals of how Cake operates to be controlled, based on a specified priority, from either:
+[Cake .NET Tool] supports the concept of external configuration, to allow the internals of how Cake operates to be controlled, based on a specified priority, from either:

 * Environment variables
 * A configuration file